 Storage & Retention for I-9 Forms

-The signed I-9 form should be stored in the company’s business office in case your business is audited or a government agent from the Department of Labor (DOL), DHS, or immigration services requests to see a copy.
+The signed I-9 form should be stored in the company’s business office in case your business is audited or a government agent from the Department of Labor (DOL), Department of Homeland Security (DHS), or immigration services requests to see a copy.
 It should not be kept in an employee’s personnel file due to the confidential information that’s on it.
 You do not need to send or mail it to any government agency.

-The US Citizenship and Immigration Services (USCIS) requires you to retain I-9 documents for one year.
+The US Citizenship and Immigration Services (USCIS) requires you to retain I-9 documents for three years following an employee’s termination.
 Some states may have more extended payroll document retention requirements.
 It’s risky to keep the documents longer than they’re needed since I-9 forms contain confidential employee information.
 If that information is used inappropriately, your business may be held liable.

 Where to Find Downloadable & Printable I-9 Forms

 The most updated I-9 form can be found on the DHS USCIS website.
-The I-9 form itself is four pages, and the instructions are an additional 8 pages (shortened from the original 14 pages).
-Both the form and the instructions are available in English and Spanish (however, only employees in Puerto Rico may complete the Spanish version of the form).
+The I-9 form itself is four pages, and the instructional guide is an additional 8 pages.
+Both the form and the instructions are available in English and Spanish, however, only employees in Puerto Rico may complete the Spanish version of the form.

 What an I-9 Form Verification Document Is